GoCardless CEO: ‘I still feel like I’m the same person’

 “Yes, I don’t think it’s the kind of thing you really want to remember”.

-I’m sat in the brightly lit conference room of GoCardless, the high-growth London fintech startup backed by the likes of Accel, Balderton, Notion, and Silicon Valley’s Y Combinator.
+I’m sat in the brightly lit conference room of GoCardless, the high-growth London fintech startup backed by the likes of Accel, Balderton, Notion, Passion and Silicon Valley’s Y Combinator.
 The room is a little too warm for my liking, which is making me slightly anxious.
 I’m also acutely aware that I’m the disabled journalist who has agreed to write a feature on the disabled entrepreneur, even if my subject, the company’s 31 year old co-founder and CEO Hiroki Takeuchi, is a relative newbie.

 I was born with a muscle condition that means I’ve used a powered wheelchair for most of my life: it’s all I have really ever known.
 In contrast, it has only been a year since Takeuchi was involved in a serious road accident that has left him paralysed below his chest, and reliant on a manual wheelchair to get around.
 Bar some kind of moonshot-styled medical miracle, he’ll never be able to walk again.